kanflo/ADS-B-funhouse/README.md

 ## flighttracker.py

-This script reads SBS1 messages from your dump1090 receiver and tracks the nearest aircraft.
+This script reads SBS1 messages from your dump1090 receiver or another source of SBS1 messages like a feed from adsbhub.org and tracks the nearest aircraft.
 It publishes information about the flight on MQTT once every second with an increasing frequency if the aircraft is closer.

 Install the requirements: